Frederick W. Zeile [1856-1910]

 City: San Francisco

 Frederick W. Zeile was the president of the San Francisco Art Association [1891-1894].
-Zeile’s son, John began the magazine Philopolis with artist Mathews who was studio mate with Emil Carlsen.
+Zeile’s brother John began the magazine Philopolis with the artist Arthur F. Mathews, who earlier had been a studio mate with Emil Carlsen.”

 He was for years a prominent figure in the business and social life of this city, died yesterday morning at the Lane hospital, following an operation performed last Friday, from which he was weak to rally.
 He was attended at the last by his wife and his eldest daughter, Miss Marion Zeile, his younger daughter, Ruth, not arriving in time from New York.

 Zeile had been in comparatively poor health for the last two or three years, and the doctors from the first held out little hope of his recovery.